andikpbw/youtube-tag-generator/content/pages/index.md

       type: TitleBlock
     subtitle: Your Ultimate Tools Hub!
     text: >
-      At **YouTools.in**, we believe in empowering creators, professionals, and DIY enthusiasts with top-quality tools that make every task easier, faster, and more efficient.
+      At **YouTools**, we believe in empowering creators, professionals, and DIY enthusiasts with top-quality tools that make every task easier, faster, and more efficient.
 Whether you're a seasoned pro or just starting out, we’ve got the perfect tools to help you achieve your goals.
     colors: bg-light-fg-dark
     styles:
       self: